drocheam/optrace/docs/source/usage/gui.rst

    * - :python:`VL`
      - the volume list of the raytracer

-For instance, inside the command window you can write :python:`RT.remove(AL[1])` to remove the second aperture of tracing geometry.
+For instance, you can write :python:`RT.remove(AL[1])` to remove the second aperture of tracing geometry.
 By default, you also have access to most optrace classes, e.g. :python:`Raytracer, RGBImage, Group, RingSurface, ...`.

 To include custom objects in the class, you can simply pass them to the constructor: